-These changes have been made to protect our patients and staff from Coronavirus.
+The way be operate has changed due to COVID-19, these changes have been made to protect our patients and staff.

-- All patients should make a request for an appointment via the eConsult tab above, the practice will review the request and respond by the end of the next working day, at the latest.
-The eConsult service can also be used for anything that you would normally ring the practice for, eg Med 3, test results etc. If you do not have online access, please telephone the surgery in the normal way
+- All patients should make a request for an appointment via the eConsult tab above 9available 7am - 11am Mon - Fri), the practice will review the request and respond by the end of the next working day, at the latest.
+The eConsult service can also be used for anything that you would normally ring the practice for, eg Med 3, test results etc. If you do not have online access, please telephone the surgery in the normal way.

 - Please do not come to the surgery if you have not been told to do so, as you will be asked to return home and ring us or submit an eConsult.